- Main

 5 Knowledge Monetization Models

 One-time payment — student pays once, gets access.
+The simplest model to start with.
 Range: $49–$497 for international markets.

 Cohort model — enrollment in groups with fixed start dates.
 Deadline creates demand, group dynamics boost completion.
+Works for live cohorts with mentorship.

 Starter Price Formula